deanwetherby/tf_oda_stanford_cars/README.md

 * Protobuf 3.0.0
 * Nvidia Cuda drivers
 * Tensorflow (>=1.9.0)
-* Clone TensorFlow models and examples repository
+* TensorFlow models and examples repository

 For a complete list, see [0].